fbennets/HU-grade-crawler/README.md

 python mech.py
 ```
 in the project root to create the initial dataset.
 Afterwards push everything to a cheap server like [Uberspace](https://uberspace.de/en/) and set up a cron-job to run the script e.g. every ten minute during working hours.

+### Reset the script

+After a new grade was detected or if you run into errors you should reset the script.
+Simply delete (or rename) the initial_table.html.
+The next time the script runs, a new inital_table.html will be generated.
+All following datasets will be compared to the new initial_table.html.